kyle-vl/workshop-js-node-apis-2025/README.md

 ### Data Storage (Database) note

 This server-side workshop simplifies possible unrelated errors by not using a proper database.
-This also means we need to **keep in mind data is reset between server restarts**.
+This also means we need to **keep in mind that data is reset between server restarts**.
 However, a mock database and data access functions have been included that simulate how a database would be accessed and modified through calls to JavaScript functions.
 Databases will be covered in a later workshop.

 ## Getting Help